hel-sidoruk/codewars-clone-server/README.md

 **Get Katas**
 ----
-Returns json data about all katas in a database.
+Returns json data about 10 katas in a database per page.

 <details>